 For instance, BigCommerce is a leading US product company that provides innovative e-commerce solutions.
 For a while they were cooperating with software outsourcing and outstaffing firms but didn’t receive the results they expected.
-The company decided to choose a more cost-effective option and assemble an R&D team in Ukraine with comprehensive Alcor assistance.
+The company decided to choose a more cost-effective option and assemble an R&D team in Eastern Europe with comprehensive Alcor assistance.

 Firstly, BigCommerce delegated to us the BPO of IT recruitment.
 Our professional headhunters engaged over 30 tech specialists within 6 months.
 Meanwhile, Alcor’s accountants took care of the remuneration of these developers and handled the payroll.
-Our legal team provided the client with a full set of IT compliance services to ensure both legal and profitable business in Ukraine.
+Our legal team provided the client with a full set of IT compliance services to ensure both legal and profitable business in Eastern Europe.
 We also did our best to find a location to fit all the client’s requirements, so that BigCommerce was able to move into their brand new office within 1 month.
-All these IT BPO services in Ukraine made up a fully-backed up R&D center.
+All these IT BPO services made up a fully-backed up R&D center.
 Sounds appealing?
 We can do the same for your business!